lnd4812/mod-21-mern-book-search-engine/README.md

 ## Installation

+Installation involves the implementation of several npm packages & dependencies, the main ones of which are:

+* Server - launch on localhost:3001
-* Set up Apollo Server to use GraphQL queries and mutuations to fetch and modify data
+  * Apollo Server (apollo-server-express npm package) to use GraphQL queries and mutuations to fetch and modify data / use graphql package to parse GraphQL syntax in front end & back end
+  * JSON Web Tokens - jsonwebtoken package as an alternative to using web-cookies, in conjunction with the jwt-decode npm which decodes the JSON Web Tokens.
+  * Nodemon package for running and testing the back-end; it automatically restarts the server whenever a change is made in the code
   * Modify existing Middleware to function with GraphQL API
+  * Context
+  * add "scripts" to package.json
+* Client - launch on localhost:3000
+  * React - downgraded to version 17
+  * React Router - navigational components that work with the   react-router-dom npm package to enable SPA's to behave more like multi-page applications.
+* Concurrently - to run both GraphQL back-end and React front-end "concurrently" in the same terminal.
+* develop & pre-install npm packages, along with build
-* Create an Apollo Provider to enable requests to communicate with an Apollo Server
+* Create an Apollo Provider (apollo client) to enable requests to communicate with an Apollo Server
 * Deploy application to Heroku

-The React App is initiated by running "npm create-react-app"in the CLI and, once the sufficient coding has been added, may be deployed by typing "npm run start" in the CLI.
-A webpage is then launched at "localhost:3000".

 ## Usage